COSC3020/graph-search-swilso59/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+- The time complexity is $\ O(V + E)$.

+- The $\ O(V)$ part comes from the explore function were the nodes are marked visted.
+  In the worst case each node may be visted once.

+- The $\ O(E)$ is the part of the explore function that iterates through the neighbors of each node.
+  In the worst case each edge is traversed once.

 ## Bonus

 Implement and analyze breadth-first search.